U.S.-China aviation talks hit stumbling block on airport access

-BEIJING/NEW YORK (Reuters) - Talks to ease limits on flights between the United States and China’s gateway cities have stalled over U.S. fears its airlines will be given less attractive time slots for take-off and landing than their Chinese rivals, people familiar with the negotiations said.
+BEIJING/NEW YORK, Aug 13 (Reuters) - Talks to ease limits on flights between the United States and China’s gateway cities have stalled over U.S. fears its airlines will be given less attractive time slots for take-off and landing than their Chinese rivals, people familiar with the negotiations said.

 Travel demand by an increasingly affluent Chinese population is set to soar long-term, a huge business opportunity for both countries’ carriers.
 But China’s major airports are already heavily congested, limiting the potential for good slots and creating a roadblock to an aviation accord that would deepen ties between the world’s two largest economies.